 Whereas the Elves were not given a language: they got to make their own, which suits them.
 Their languages are a big part of their identities (just as the creation of these languages was obviously a big part of Tolkien’s own).
 And so from that original Elven language spoken on the great westward march, all these thousands of years later we’ve primarily got two descendant tongues at hand: Quenya, which the Noldor and the Vanyar are speaking way over in Valinor, and Sindarin—what everyone here in Beleriand speaks.

-Few Elves ever become fluent in Khuzdul, though I like to think that those interact with the Dwarves try to learn some basic conversational expressions.
-A typical Sindarin-to-Khuzdul phrasebook would probably include questions and salutations like:
+Few Elves ever become fluent in Khuzdul, though I like to think that those who interact with the Dwarves try to learn some basic conversational expressions.
+A typical Sindarin-to-Khuzdul phrasebook would probably include helpful questions, comments, and salutations like:

 - “Well met.”